 Balance sheet analysis

-How to calculate the working capital requirement?
+How to calculate the WCR, WC and cash?

-Working capital: equity and fixed assets.
+Working capital: equity minus fixed assets.

 The WC must be positive and large enough to cover the WCR.